COVID-19 Prevention Protocols

 - A protocol contract must be signed and submitted by a representative of each household prior to arrival in order to attend the retreat.

-- All Households will be sent an online screening questionnaire prior to the retreat.
-These questionnaires must be filled out and submitted no sooner than 48-hours prior to arrival.
+- All Households will be sent an online screening questionnaire prior to the Retreat.
+This questionnaire must be filled out and submitted no sooner than 48-hours prior to arrival.

-- All guests must take a PCR (nasal swab) COVID-19 test with results returned within 48 hours of travelling to the retreat.
+- All guests must take a PCR (nasal swab) COVID-19 test with results returned within 48 hours of traveling to the Retreat.
 Guests are required to submit a negative result receipt for every member of their household to Ramah Darom in advance of arrival.

-- If a rapid test from your immediate Household (plus anyone travelling in your car if you are travelling with a Pod member) comes back positive, everyone in that Household and car must quarantine in a designated location on Ramah Darom’s campus until the nasal swab results are returned with a negative result the following day.
-In addition, we will require any children 10 and under in the Household or car to take a PCR test if they have not already done so.
+- If a rapid test from your immediate Household (plus anyone traveling in your car if you are traveling with a Pod member) comes back positive, everyone in that Household and car must quarantine in a designated location on Ramah Darom’s campus until the nasal swab results are returned with a negative result the following day.
+In addition, we will require any children 10 and under in the Household or car to take a PCR (nasal swab) test if they have not already done so.

-- Guests will enter the front gate and stay inside their car during the intake process which includes thermal temperature readings, follow up symptom questions and a brief orientation.
+- Guests will enter the front gate and stay inside their car during the intake process which includes thermal temperature reading, follow-up symptom questions and a brief orientation.

 - If any individual in the car is exhibiting symptoms of COVID-19, the Household and anyone in the car will be placed in quarantine in a designated location on Ramah Darom’s campus until the medical professional onsite determines the appropriate next steps.

 - If an individual has a normal temperature but has taken ibuprofen or acetaminophen within six hours of arrival, or naproxen within 12 hours, they may enter campus and remain in their assigned housing but will need their temperature re-taken and may not enter the dining hall until their medicine has worn off.

 Onsite Monitoring – Guests